 The secondary benefit is that you increase your rep number for regular pull-ups.
-Since the weighted pull-ups are harder to perform you will get used to this resistance.
-If you then train without the extra weight you notice that your pull-ups are suddenly much easier.
+Since Weighted Pull-Ups are harder to perform, you will get used to this resistance.
+If you then train without the extra weight, you notice that your pull-ups are suddenly much easier.
 This is perfect for mastering the regular pull-up and its form.
-If you are not struggling with getting in multiple reps, you get time to feel how you do a rep slowly.
-That, in turn, helps you improve your technique.
+When you’re no longer struggling to hit that number of reps, you can do them more slowly.
+Slower means improved form.
+Slow is smooth and smooth is fast.

 Preparing for More Advanced Techniques

-In addition to more reps of a regular pull-up, more advanced techniques such as a high pull up, the archer pull-up and even the one arm pull-up will become easier to train since your pull-ups have gotten so much easier.
+In addition to more reps for your regular Pull-Up, more advanced techniques such as a High Pull-Up, the Archer Pull-Up and of course the One Arm Pull-Up will become easier to train since your pull-ups have gotten so much easier.
 A perfect way to prepare.